Berlin: Salafist group outlawed after police raids | DW | 25.02.2021

 A spokesman cited by the German press agency dpa said around 800 police — including special operations commandos — took part in the raids, which targeted the districts of Reinickendorf, Moabit, Wedding and Neukölln.

-Jama'atu Berlin is believed to have about 20 members.
-A spokesman for the Senate's Interior Department told the German news agency epd that the group was accused of glorifying the "Islamic State," advocating the killing of non-Muslims, and of being staunchly anti-Semitic.
+A spokesman for the Senate's Interior Department told the German news agency epd that Jama'atu Berlin was accused of glorifying the "Islamic State," advocating the killing of non-Muslims, and of being staunchly anti-Semitic.

+The group is believed to have about 20 members, some of whom had attracted attention in the past by handing out leaflets in parts of Berlin.

 The Tagesspiegel newspaper reported that the group's followers previously attended the Fussilet Mosque, which was closed down in 2017.
 Anis Amri, the Tunisian national who carried out an attack on a Berlin Christmas market in 2016 killing 12 people, also frequented the mosque, according to authorities.